yay101/ncentralrest/README.md

 Run using Deno OR compile using Deno and run.
 You will need the options --allow-net --allow-env --allow-read if you are using an .env file.

 ## Making Requests
+Set the header X-Api-Key to whatever you used for your ncentral_request_apikey.
 - GET /customerlist
 - GET /customerlistchildren/124
 - GET /devicedetail/127471274